‘There must be something very wrong with much of what we do in school, if we feel the need to worry so much about what people call ‘motivation’.’

 Anna Dusseau | No School?
 No Problem!
 The Calm Mama’s Guide to Surviving the COVID-19 Quarantine | 13th March 2020

 Parents, brace yourselves.
 Because it’s looking increasingly likely that UK schools will soon be following Europe by closing their doors in an international effort to contain – or at least delay – the spread of the COVID-19 virus.
 Perhaps as you are reading this, you have just received the news that your son or daughter’s school are sending children home.
 And with over 126,000 confirmed cases across the world and the death toll rising toward 5,000, you can hardly blame them.
 Continue reading..

 Oh, what?
 Did I forget to mention that I was recently interviewed on BBC Radio 4 Women’s Hour?
 Apologies.
 I’ve been so busy going round telling anyone who’ll listen (my mum, the kids, the bathroom mirror, and teenwolf) that it must have slipped my mind to mention it in a post.
-So, here it is.
+So, .
 I should first point out that, when contacted by the show to come on to talk about homeschooling, I was fairly honoured, not to mention a teensy bit surprised.
 Continue reading..

 1. Be a Spice Girl.
 (It’s not too late.
 Stop being negative.)

 2. Drive a Porsche.

 3. Wait, drive an Audi S7.
 Less noise.
 I still need to hear Kisstory.